 Bryant McGill is a best-selling author, speaker and activist in the fields of self-development, personal freedom and human rights.
 His prolific writings and small aphorisms have been published in hundreds of books and quoted in thousands of works by other authors, educators and social leaders.
 His writings have been translated into 15 languages and published by publishers such as Simon and Schuster, Random House, HarperCollins, Wiley, McGraw Hill, For Dummies and Writer's Digest.
-McGill was the subject of a front-page cover story in the WALL STREET JOURNAL, and was listed as, "one of the greatest leaders, writers and thinkers of all time." in Inc. Magazine.
+McGill was the subject of a front-page cover story in the WALL STREET JOURNAL, and was listed as one of, "the greatest leaders, writers and thinkers of all time." in Inc. Magazine, and among "the brightest minds in human history" by the Foundation for a Better Life.
 In an official Congressional commendation, the nation's leaders applauded McGill's, "highly commendable life's work," as an Ambassador of Goodwill and founder of the Nobel Peace Prize nominated, Goodwill Treaty for World Peace.
 Bryant has delivered speeches with diverse groups, from the Los Angeles Mayor's Office and Chief of the LAPD, to the United Nations, with Dr. Gandhi, Grandson of Mahatma Gandhi, and the UN Secretary General for Disarmament Affairs.

-As a coaching and positive psychology thought-leader, McGill's simple writings have been endorsed by the former president of the American Psychological Association.
-His writings have appeared in publications such as Psychology Today, in peer-reviewed psychology journals, and in Chicken Soup for the Soul by Jack Canfield and Mark Victor Hansen.
+As a coaching and positive psychology thought-leader, McGill's simple writings have been endorsed by the former president of the American Psychological Association and have appeared in publications such as Psychology Today and Chicken Soup for the Soul by Jack Canfield and Mark Victor Hansen.
 McGill's works have been referenced and published by educational authorities such as the dean of NYU School of Medicine, Dartmouth University, The George Lucas Educational Foundation, and have been implemented into a campus installation at Bangkok University.
 His writings are regularly used in the curriculum at the university level and have received positive reviews from professors at Columbia, Stanford and NYU.

 McGill is on a quest to prove that life is still beautiful, and that all people have the power to have a better life and world — NOW.